2024-2025 / SOCI0090-1

 Master in anthropology, research focus5 crédits

-Master in sociology, professional focus6 crédits
+Master in sociology, research focus6 crédits

 Master in sociology, teaching focus6 crédits